ksdavidc/kyoto-lesson.github.io/junior_coders/monday_pm/a_mon0500pm.md

 This class went very well.
 The kids were active and eager to participate.
 Don't forget to provide a snack for your child!!

-## 30th March: Thank you.
+## March 30th: Thank you.
 Discord.

 Class Outline & homework: [Simple two-line maze](../lessons/jc_a_002.html)